uventure/uventure.github.io/index.md

 Milestone 3 consists of eight issues, and progress was managed via the [uVenture GitHub Project M3](https://github.com/uventure/uventure/projects/3):

 <img class="ui centered image" src="../images/m3-todo.PNG">

+## Initial User Study
+Conducted from May 8, 2017 to May 9, 2017